 Manchester, CT – a town with both urban and rural influences

-2023 was Manchester’s seventh year as a READy for the Grade site, though only its fifth year offering instruction.
-The Mary Cheney Public Library served as lead partner.
-In 2020, Manchester replaced in-person instruction and events with literacy kits, which they distributed weekly for 7 weeks to 17 families.
-Unfortunately, restrictions forced Manchester to suspend participation in READy for the Grade in 2021.
+2024 was Manchester’s eighth year as a READy for the Grade site with Mary Cheney Public Library as lead partner, though only its sixth year offering instruction.
+In 2020, Manchester replaced in-person instruction with literacy kits, which they distributed weekly for 7 weeks to 17 families.
+In 2021, restrictions forced Manchester to suspend participation in READy for the Grade in 2021.
 They resumed partial operations in 2022 by distributing literacy kits that included books, family games, and literacy activities.
-Led by two teachers and two family resource coordinators from the local elementary school, with assistance from the family resource coordinator at Squire Village community center, Manchester resumed full operations in 2023.
+Since 2023, Squire Village community center has hosted READy for the grade.
+The center’s family resource coordinator assists two staff from the local elementary school in running the program.

-Manchester held 2.5 hours of programming per day, 3 days per week, for 8 weeks in 2023, for a total of 60 hours.
+Manchester held 2 hours of programming per day, 4 days per week, for 8 weeks in 2024, for a total of approximately 388 hours.

-11 children attended regularly, sometimes with older siblings who encouraged them.
-On average, each student attended 27 hours.
+15 children attended regularly.
+On average, each student attended 26 hours.

 Instead of hosting family events, Manchester staff invited parents to visit and observe their children in session.

-100% of parents surveyed said the program inspired their child and their family to read more.
+100% of parents surveyed said the program helped their child feel more confident reading.

 What Manchester Parents Say